KeithyIrwin/FixedFormatEpubToCBZConverter/README.md

 images
 3) Fixed-format epubs where some other image size appears more frequently than the background image size
-4) Fixed-format epubs where the pages do not define a viewport measured in pixels
+4) Fixed-format epubs where the pages do not define a viewport measured in pixels (I think this is a violation of the standard)
+5) Fixed-format epubs which use .svg files for their pages rather than .xhtml pages (This should be easy to add support for, in theory.
+Chrome should still be able to render this, but we don't extract the viewport sizes from .svg files)).

 Some of these short-comings may be remedied in the future by adding command-line overrides.

 ## Dependencies

-Python Lxml libraries
+* Python Lxml libraries
-Google Chrome
+* Google Chrome